Equality and diversity in the workplace

 You will also find further information and advice on Explaining a disability when applying for jobs.

-Your career planning guide also contains information and advice on how to explain a disability to employer in CVs, applications and covering letters.
+Your career planning guide also contains information and advice on how to explain a disability to an employer in CVs, applications and covering letters.

 If your concern isn’t covered here and you’d like further support, please get in touch and we may be able to provide details of further resources and organisations to contact.